ourway/marmoolak/README.md

 ### credits ###
 I used fysom and redis for achiving this functionality.
-So most of the credit goes for redis and fysom developers.
+So most of the credit goes to redis and fysom developers.

 ### Contact me ###